basezero-projects/StudioNOVA/docs/BUILD_ROADMAP.md

 AI Prompt Template

-Define shared TypeScript interfaces in /apps/web/src/lib/types.ts and equivalent Python Pydantic models in /worker/app/schemas.py for User, Character, TrainingJob, GenerationJob, Asset.
+Define shared TypeScript interfaces in /apps/web/src/lib/types.ts and equivalent Python Pydantic models in /worker/app/schemas.py for User, Model, TrainingJob, GenerationJob, Asset.
 Base them on the v0.01 roadmap and ARCHITECTURE.md.
 Do not add fields that imply features we have not planned.

 Phase 3 · Database & Models

-Goal: Real schema for jobs, characters, and assets.
+Goal: Real schema for jobs, models, and assets.
 Still local dev only.

 Assumption: Use Postgres (Supabase later is trivial).